agapoli89/toDoList/README.md

 # toDoList

-Simple "to-do" list made in html, css and pure javascript create to practise.
+Simple "to-do" list made in html, css and pure javascript.
+Create to practise these languages.

 ### Features:
 - to add tasks to do;